 Monster movies are never just one thing.
 Night of the Living Dead isn’t just about zombies, it’s about prejudices rooted deeply into our society.
 It isn’t just a story of a murderous clown, it’s also about the horrors of growing up.
-The Wolf Man isn’t just about werewolves, Frankenstein isn’t just about reanimated corpses, Bird Box isn’t just about whatever this is.
+The Wolf Man isn’t just about werewolves, Frankenstein isn’t just about reanimated corpses, Bird Box isn’t just about whatever that baby snake thing was.
 Basically, in order to make a monster movie really great, you’ve also got to make it… Something Else.

 “..even in the weirdest corners of monster filmmaking, there’s always a human story to tell.”